Last updated: 170513…201006

 Potions may be made by any magic-user of 7th level or above, if he or she enlists the aid of an alchemist (q.v.).
 At levels above the 11th, such assistance is no longer mandatory, although it will reduce the amount of money and time the player character must spend making the potion by 50% of the compounding/infusing time normally required [above 11th level], as the alchemist will be so employed instead.

 As PCs reach 7th level magic use, they approach the ability to create potions.
 For my campaigns, most of the questions of item construction typically resolve by the party never having quite enough time to get anything done but leveling, but I still should understand how that works!

 The alchemist’s base rate of 300 gp/month is a good place to start for the costs of an independent contractor alchemist.
-A good modern baseline for hiring a professional is an hourly rate of twice his normal salaried rate (where expenses are included in that rate).
+A modern baseline for hiring a professional is at an hourly rate that is twice their normal salaried rate (where expenses are included in that rate).
 Our alchemist costs 300 gp/month salaried, which would be 600 gp/month as a contractor.
 Assuming a four-week month, and not counting potion materials, the alchemist will cost 150 gp / week or about 25 gp /day (and our average alchemist works on a weekly rate for any measurement in weeks, and a daily rate for work calculated in days).

 The cost of creating potions is partially defined in the DMG: